sloede/ces-math-1/README.md

 On the Pluto.jl landing page you will find a section titled "Open a notebook".
-Copy one of the `Pluto link`s from the notebooks [above](#pluto-notebooks) into the field and hit "Open" to start the notebook.
+Copy one of the `Pluto link`s from the notebooks [above](#pluto-notebooks) into the field and click "Open" to start the notebook.

+*Note:* When a notebook is opened, its Julia code is executed once.
+Depending on the notebook, this can take a few seconds.
+Once the notebook has been loaded completely, everything should be snappy.
+When a notebook is opened for the *very first time*, this delay can be even longer (tens of seconds), since Pluto might have to install additional Julia packages.

 ## Author
 This repository was initiated by [Michael Schlottke-Lakemper](https://lakemper.eu),